dburkland/tesla_ios_shortcuts/README.md

   * Wakes the vehicle (if needed) and closes the windows

 * Set Charge Limit
-  * Wakes the vehicle (if needed) and sets the charge limit to the user-selected percentage.
+  * Wakes the vehicle (if needed) and sets the charge limit to the user-selected percentage

 * Open Charge Port Door
   * Wakes the vehicle (if needed) and opens the charge port door